Justice Department imposes quotas on immigration judges

-SAN DIEGO (AP) — The Trump administration has introduced production quotas for immigration judges in an effort to reduce enormous court backlogs.
+SAN DIEGO (AP) — The Trump administration has introduced production quotas for immigration judges in an effort to reduce enormous court backlogs, drawing criticism from some that decisions may be unfairly rushed.

-The Justice Department’s Executive Office for Immigration Review says judges must complete 700 cases a year to earn a satisfactory grade.
-The new standards, which take effect Oct.
-1, include a host of other measures indicating how much time judges should spend on different types of cases and court motions.
+The Justice Department’s Executive Office for Immigration Review said judges must complete 700 cases a year to earn a satisfactory grade.
+The standards, which take effect Oct.
+1, include six other measures indicating how much time judges should spend on different types of cases and court motions.

-Attorney General Jeff Sessions, who oversees the immigration courts, has repeatedly called for more speed as an increase in deportation arrests has pushed the court backlog above 650,000 cases.
-Still, he has held off on numerical quotas until now.
+The move, while significant, didn’t come as a surprise.
+Attorney General Jeff Sessions, who oversees immigration courts, has sought major changes to unclog the courts as a sharp increase in deportation arrests under President Donald Trump has pushed the court backlog above 650,000 cases.
+In December, Sessions wrote judges that performance measures would aid in “the efficient and timely completion of cases and motions” while maintaining fairness.

-Critics say speed requirements undermine judges’ independence and will cause some cases to be decided too hastily.
+James McHenry, director of the Executive Office for Immigration Review, used similar language in an email Friday that details the new measures for the department’s approximately 350 immigration judges.

 Most Read Nation & World Stories